corben15/rcos-status-updates/fall_2018/week_08.md

 > In this section, you can write about what you have planned for next week.

-I have little experience with postgreSQL and data bases so it is going to be a steep learning curve in order for me to be able to help make progress when individual weekly assignments are given.

 > Examples: New Bugs to be fixed, Design choices

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology